-The principal regulation governing foreign ownership of solar power businesses in the PRC is the Foreign Investment Industrial Guidance Catalogue issued by NDRC and PRC Ministry of Commerce, effective as of January 30, 2012, or the Catalogue 2012.
-However, the Catalogue 2012 is a replacement of the Foreign Investment Industrial Guidance Catalogue effective as of December 1, 2007, or the Catalogue 2007.
-Both Catalogue 2007 and Catalogue 2012 classify the various industries into four categories: encouraged, permitted, restricted and prohibited.
+The principal regulation governing foreign ownership of solar power businesses in the PRC is the Foreign Investment Industrial Guidance Catalogue issued by NDRC and the PRC Ministry of Commerce, effective as of April 10, 2015, or the Catalogue 2015, which is a replacement of the 2007 and 2011 versions of the Foreign Investment Industrial Guidance Catalogue.
+The Catalogue 2015 classifies the various industries into four categories: encouraged, permitted, restricted and prohibited.
 Foreign invested companies categorized as "encouraged" are entitled to preferential treatment by the PRC government authorities, including exemption from tariffs on equipment imported for its own use.
-ReneSola Zhejiang was categorized in the "encouraged" industry under Catalogue 2007 and Catalogue 2012.
+ReneSola Zhejiang was categorized in the "encouraged" industry under the Catalogue 2015.